-This work was inspired by my first encounter with Jefferson's personal Creed, chiseled high on the stone wall of his Memorial in Washington, D.C., during cherry blossom time.
+This work was inspired by my first encounter with Jefferson's personal Creed, chiseled high on the stone wall of his Memorial in Washington, D.C. on the Tidal Basin during cherry blossom time.
 It stunned me like a lighting bolt.
-Other texts there intrigued me as well, given my lifelong concern with social justice.
-Some research provided further texts, culminating in the amazing Statute of Virginia for religious freedom, a document for our time, which sets the tone for the whole work.
-The piece evolved across several versions into a setting for mixed chorus, baritone soloist, and orchestra.
+Other texts there caught me as well, given my lifelong concern with social justice.
+Some research provided further texts, culminating in the amazing Statute of Virginia for Religious Freedom, a document for our time, which sets the tone for the whole work.
+The piece evolved across several versions: men's chorus with concert band, mixed chorus with band, then mixed chorus and orchestra.
+Because all full scorings of the work have been percussion-heavy, I have also provided the present reduction with piano and percussion as a performance alternative (modeled on the similar reduction of Orff's Carmina Burana).

 Musically, the piece is a hybrid; it draws on the old formal conventions of oratorio, with choral sections, solo arioso, interludes, more choral passages, recitative, and so on.
 But it is dramatic in emotional range, and stylistically rooted in mid-20th-century, in the neo-tonal vein.
 The form was delineated by my choices of text, and the text was a challenge to set.
 Jefferson's prose uses the long, earnest cadence of the Enlightenment, with formal rhetorical flourishes and extended series of clauses.
 To get a manageable "libretto," I made frequent ellipses-without altering meanings or inflections.
-Although many of his formulations spoke directly to me, few evoked lyricism.
-My response was to develop a hortatory, structured singing rhetoric to match the logic, rhythm, and structure of the ideas; I managed to develop some lyric passages as well.
+Although many of his formulations stirred to me, few evoked lyricism.
+My solution was to develop a hortatory, structured singing rhetoric to match the logic, rhythm, and structure of the ideas; I managed to develop some lyric passages as well.

-The principles set to music here are not worn out, nor are they merely empty rhetoric (remember Tian an Men and Tahrir squares).
+The principles set to music here are not worn out, nor are they merely empty rhetoric (as recent upheavals have reminded us).
 We have scarcely begun to realize the potential that lies behind Jefferson's optimistic view in his last days, that "All eyes are opened, or opening, to the rights of Man."
 I simply hope that my music will help to "refresh our recollection of these rights, and an undiminished devotion to them."

-The text sources, in order of setting, are:
+The text sources are: